-The NextCure, Inc. 2015 Omnibus Incentive Plan (the "2015 Plan") provides for the Company to grant incentive stock options or nonqualified stock options, restricted stock awards, unrestricted stock awards or restricted stock units to employees, consultants and directors of the Company.
-The 2015 Plan is administered by the board of directors, or at the discretion of the board of directors, by a committee of the board of directors.
-The exercise prices, vesting and other restrictions are determined at the discretion of the board of directors or its committee if so delegated, except that the exercise price per share of the stock options may not be less than 100% of the fair market value of a share of the Company's common stock on the date of grant and the term of the stock options may not be greater than 10 years.
+The NextCure, Inc. 2015 Omnibus Incentive Plan (the "2015 Plan") provides for the grant of awards of stock options, restricted stock awards, unrestricted stock awards and restricted stock units to employees, consultants and directors of the Company.
+The 2015 Plan is administered by the board of directors or, at the discretion of the board of directors, by a committee of the board of directors.

-On May 3, 2019, the Company's stockholders approved the NextCure, Inc. 2019 Omnibus Incentive Plan (the "2019 Plan"), which became effective on May 8, 2019, the date on which the Registration Statement was declared effective (the "Effective Date").
-The 2019 Plan replaces the 2015 Plan as the Company's board of directors (the "Board") determined not to make additional awards under the 2015 Plan following the effectiveness of the 2019 Plan.
-The 2019 Plan provides for the grant of awards of options, stock appreciation rights, restricted stock, restricted stock units, deferred stock units, unrestricted stock, dividend equivalent rights, other equity-based awards and cash bonus awards to the Company's officers, employees, non-employee directors and other key persons (including consultants).
+On May 3, 2019, the Company's stockholders approved the NextCure, Inc. 2019 Omnibus Incentive Plan (the "2019 Plan"), which became effective on May 8, 2019, the date on which the Company's Registration Statement on Form S-1 (Reg.
+No. 333-230837) was declared effective (the "Effective Date").
+The Company's board of directors (the "Board") determined not to make additional awards under the 2015 Plan following the effectiveness of the 2019 Plan.
+The 2019 Plan provides for the grant of awards of stock options, stock appreciation rights, restricted stock, restricted stock units, deferred stock units, unrestricted stock, dividend equivalent rights, other equity-based awards and cash bonus awards to the Company's officers, employees, non-employee directors and other key persons (including consultants).
 The number of shares of common stock reserved for issuance under the 2019 Plan is 2,900,000 plus the number of shares of stock related to awards outstanding under the 2015 Plan that subsequently terminate by expiration or forfeiture, cancellation or otherwise without the issuance of such shares.
 The number of shares reserved for issuance under the 2019 Plan will automatically increase on January 1, 2020 and each January 1st thereafter during the term of the 2019 Plan by 4% of the number of shares of the Company's common stock outstanding on December 31st of the preceding calendar year or such lesser number of shares determined by the Board.

-As of September 30, 2019, 2,653,969 shares were reserved for future grant under the 2019 Plan.
+As of December 31, 2019, 2,661,566 shares were reserved for future issuance under the 2019 Plan.

-Stock options granted under the 2015 Plan and 2019 Plan (together, the "Plans") to employees generally vest over four years and expire after ten years.
+Stock options granted under the 2015 Plan and 2019 Plan (together, the "Plans") to employees generally vest over four years and expire after 10 years.